 There is nothing quite like a refreshing dip in a cool backyard pool in the summertime.
 That time is fast approaching in the Southeast with the summer months just around the corner.
-One question that comes up frequently, especially for vinyl lined pools, is whether to use chlorine water or saltwater.
+One question that comes up frequently, especially for vinyl-lined pools, is whether to use chlorine water or saltwater.
 Both have great features, but there are also some negatives with each.
-Prestige Pools has experience with both types and can help you in making your decision.
-Here are pros and cons of each so you can compare them in order to see which one suits your situation better.
+Prestige Pools of NC has experience with both types and can help you in making your decision.

 A saltwater pool uses salt as its primary way of sanitizing the water.
 Many people have a misconception that saltwater pools don’t have chlorine at all.
 In fact, they do have chlorine, just at a much lower level than a chlorine pool.
 The chlorine is produced at a steady and continuous level, whereas a chlorine pool uses chlorine sticks or tablets that are added.
 Less chlorine makes saltwater pools gentler on your skin, eyes, and clothes.
 The amount of salt in the pool water is like the salt content in human tears, about 1/10th the salinity of ocean water.